truevis/meet/README.md

 meet
 ====

-Framework for instant conference meets with locations and user responses.
+Real-time app for instant conference meets with locations and user responses.
 It demonstrates the principle of using a modern, instantly updating framework for helping to organize meetings and conferences.

 It is a fork of Meteor's "parties" example https://github.com/meteor/meteor/tree/devel/examples/parties